SHI-Yuting/PHYS5120_HKUST/README.md

 Please note the following:

-I have not received an A+ in this course, and my answers may not be 100% correct.
+· I have not received an A+ in this course, and my answers may not be 100% correct.
 I encourage you to apply your own critical thinking.

-In one of the assignments, I scored 60/100, so please approach the material with care.
+· In one of the assignments, I scored 60/100, so please approach the material with care.

-I will not be sharing the source codes, but I will provide some results and processes to help you gauge whether your answers might be correct.
+· I will not be sharing the source codes, but I will provide some results and processes to help you gauge whether your answers might be correct.

+· If you could not open the pdf file on the web, you may download it.